Paul O'Grady (politician): Political career

-He was elected as a Labor member of the Legislative Council in 1988.
+O'Grady was elected as a Labor member of the Legislative Council in 1988.
 Making his maiden speech to the council during a debate on the Summary Offences Bill on 2 June 1988, O'Grady spoke out against excess of NSW Police Force powers and for the decriminalisation of prostitution while also thanking his primary supporters and inspirations in the Labor movement: "I owe a great deal to the faith and trust that people such as former Deputy Premier Jack Ferguson, Delcia Kite and John Faulkner placed in me during the years that I have been active in the Labor Party.
 I thank also the person for whom I worked for seven years–Ken Booth.
 He really is one of the most genuine, decent and humane human beings I have ever met."

 Although O'Grady was gay, he did not openly declare it until 1990, several years after his election, thus becoming the first openly gay member of the New South Wales Parliament.
 In June 1990 O'Grady gave an interview with the Sydney Star Observer, which served as a catalyst for his public outing, and which was then followed by a television interview with Jana Wendt on the Nine Network.
 This interview was the catalyst for a media avalanche that surprised even him.
-Some of his conservative upper house colleagues were less than enthused, with the ALP President of the Legislative Council Johno Johnson commenting "Of course, homosexuality is unnatural, but at least there is no second generation of homosexuals is there?", and in response O'Grady noted that most politicians were more socially conservative than the people who elected them: "there is no doubt I have experience more discrimination in Parliament House than anywhere else.
+Some of his conservative upper house colleagues were less than enthused, with the ALP President of the Legislative Council Johno Johnson commenting "Of course, homosexuality is unnatural, but at least there is no second generation of homosexuals is there?", and in response O'Grady noted that most politicians were more socially conservative than the people who elected them: "there is no doubt I have experienced more discrimination in Parliament House than anywhere else.
 Unlike politicians, who are driven by opinion polls, I think the electorate is reasonably tolerant, and recognises that there are all sorts of different views.
 I do not think voters are worried about the sexual preferences of politicians.
 What they are looking for is integrity in their politicians".